Chief Secretary for Ireland: History of the office

-Chief Secretary Viscount Castlereagh played a key role in the enactment of the Act of Union which passed in the Irish Parliament on its second attempt in 1800 through the exercise of patronage and direct bribery.
-Upon the Union on 1 January 1801, the Kingdom of Ireland was merged into the United Kingdom of Great Britain and Ireland and the Irish parliament ceased to exist.
+Chief Secretary Viscount Castlereagh played a key role in the enactment of the Act of Union which passed the Irish Parliament on a second attempt in 1800 — through the exercise of patronage and direct bribery.
+Upon the Union on 1 January 1801, the Kingdom of Ireland merged into the United Kingdom of Great Britain and Ireland and the Irish parliament ceased to exist.
 However, the existing system of administration in Ireland continued broadly in place, with the offices of Lord Lieutenant and Chief Secretary retaining their respective roles.

 The last Chief Secretary to represent an Irish constituency while in office was Chichester Parkinson-Fortescue, MP for County Louth, who served from 1868 to 1871.

 The last Chief Secretary was Sir Hamar Greenwood, who left office in October 1922.
 The Irish Free State, comprising the greater part of Ireland, would become independent on 6 December 1922.
-In Northern Ireland, a new Government of Northern Ireland was established, with a Prime Minister of Northern Ireland.
-This government was suspended in 1972, and the position of Secretary of State for Northern Ireland was created as a position in the British cabinet.
-Relations with the Northern Ireland government, treated as a sort of internal quasi-Dominion, was put under the purview Secretary of State for Dominion Affairs; the Northern Ireland Department at the Home Office was responsible for Northern Ireland matters that were not under the purview of the Belfast authorities.
+In Northern Ireland, a new Government of Northern Ireland was established, led by a Prime Minister of Northern Ireland.
+This government operated from 1921 until 1972, and the position of Secretary of State for Northern Ireland was created as a position in the cabinet of the United Kingdom in London.
+Relations with the Northern Ireland government, treated as a sort of internal quasi-Dominion, was put under the purview Secretary of State for Dominion Affairs; the Northern Ireland Department of the Home Office was responsible for Northern Ireland matters not under the purview of the Belfast authorities.

 List of chief secretaries for Ireland

 This list includes holders of a key political office in the British administration in Ireland.
 Nominally subordinate to the Lord Lieutenant, from the late 18th century until the end of British rule he was effectively the government minister with responsibility for governing Ireland; usually it was the Chief Secretary, rather than the Lord Lieutenant, who sat in the British Cabinet.
-Exceptions were the periods from 29 June 1895 to 8 August 1902, when the Lord Lieutenant Lord Cadogan sat in the Cabinet and the Chief Secretaries Gerald Balfour until 9 November 1900 did not sit there and George Wyndham from that date also sat there, and from 28 October 1918 to 2 April 1921, when both the Lord Lieutenant Lord French and the Chief Secretaries Edward Shortt, Ian Macpherson and Sir Hamar Greenwood sat in the Cabinet.
+There were two periods during which this was not the case: first, from 29 June 1895 to 8 August 1902, when the Lord Lieutenant Lord Cadogan sat in the Cabinet while Chief Secretary Gerald Balfour (until 9 November 1900) was not a member, and (from 9 November 1900) while Chief Secretary George Wyndham also sat there; and secondly, from 28 October 1918 to 2 April 1921, when both the Lord Lieutenant Lord French and a succession of Chief Secretaries (Edward Shortt, Ian Macpherson and Sir Hamar Greenwood) sat in the Cabinet.